casoon/dragonfly-docs/docs/getting-started/iconsets.md

 ### Standard Method with Icon Classes

-The new icon system uses uniform class names for all icon sets.
+The icon system uses uniform class names for all icon sets.
 Example for Feather Icons:

 ```html
 <span class="feather-home"></span>